 Save the receipt, warranty information and this owner's manual.
-It is important that you read
+It is important that you read the entire manual to become familiar with this product before using it.

 This machine is designed for certain applications only.
 Northern Tool + Equipment strongly recommends that this machine not be modified and/or used for any application other than that for which it was designed.
 If you have questions relative to a particular application, DO NOT use the machine before you contact Northern Tool + Equipment to determine if it can be performed on the product.